rbdannenberg/cserpent/src/runtime/Any_v2/Readme.md

+The tag of an AnyC refers to the first 16 bits.
+We will use the tag to identify the underlying type of an AnyC.

 ### Int
-Precondition: 50-bit two's complement; in 64-bit ensures top 15 bits are are 1's or 0's
+Precondition: 50-bit two's complement; in 64-bit ensure top 15 bits are 1's or 0's

 Tags (after bias): FFFC - FFFF